movementlabsxyz/MIP/MIP/mip-37/README.md

 #### (Optional) Slashing

-!!! tip :bulb: Slashing may only be required if we implement Fastconfirmations, see [MIP-65](https://github.com/movementlabsxyz/MIP/pull/65).
+> :bulb: Slashing may only be required if we implement Fastconfirmations, see [MIP-65](https://github.com/movementlabsxyz/MIP/pull/65).

 With postconfirmations alone nodes do not need to get slashed if they voted for an invalid commitment.
 Since only their first vote for a given height gets accepted by the contract, they cannot equivocate.
 More abstractly the L1 provides consensus on the votes.

 Nodes SHOULD get slashed if it has been proven that the validator voted more than once for a given block height on L2.
 This is a security measure to protect against long-range attacks.
 However, this is part of the scope of [MIP-65: Fastconfirmations.](https://github.com/movementlabsxyz/MIP/pull/65)

-!!! warning :warning: How do we prove that a validator has voted twice for a given block height?
+> :warning: :warning: How do we prove that a validator has voted twice for a given block height?
 Does it involve Merkle proofs?

 ```solidity
 function slash(